alonfnt/notata/README.md

 Each `Logbook` creates a run directory with parameters, arrays, plots, artifacts, metadata, and a timestamped log. **Explicit.
 Reproducible.
 Grep-friendly**.

+Unlike ML logging tools (e.g. W&B, TensorBoard, MLflow), notata is built for scientific workflows such as simulations, solvers, and numerical experiments, where file-based logging matters more than dashboards.
+**No servers, no setup, no reinventing the wheel for each new project.**

 ## Installation
 ```bash
 pip install notata